- Composition of the Board

 - Annual Performance Evaluation of the Board

-- Latest Charters for Audit, Compensation and Nominating and Governance Committees
+- Board Committees and Charters for Audit, Compensation and Nominating and Governance Committees

 The following Corporate Governance Guidelines have been adopted by the Board of Directors to assist the Board in the exercise of its responsibilities.
 These Guidelines reflect the Board’s commitment to monitor the effectiveness of policy and decision making both at the Board and management levels, with a view to enhancing shareholder value over the long term.